 Careful organization of your thoughts is extremely important.
 Organize according to the main points who, what, how and why.
-Be sure to include all the important points listed in WP and WWEBL as much as possible within the word limitation (600).
+Be sure to include all the important points listed in WP as much as possible within the word limitation (600).

 Step 3: For the next few days, spend time thinking about what you wrote.
 Make any revisions which may clarify or improve what you have written.
 When you are satisfied with your essay, save it to a flash drive or external hard drive where it will be safe and easily accessible.

 Assignment No. 4, Project #4, Share Information About Your Teaching Environment is another project which should take minimal time and effort to complete.

 Step 1: Carefully read p.
 16 in the Projects Workbook (PW)

 Step 2: Make a list of teaching equipment in your studio.
 It can include a wide variety of tools such as bulletin boards, charts, all your instruments, any computers and electronic equipment, games and hands-on activities.